HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 Important aspect of the translations between HepMC, EDM and Geant4 are the units.
 Since each framework uses by default different units, every translation should take that into account.

-Conversions between EDM and Geant4 are specified in sim::Units.
+Conversions between EDM and Geant4 are specified in `sim::Units`.

 Conversions between EDM and HepMC depend on the units used by HepMC input file (changes from file to file) and is therefore handled separately in HepMCConverter class.